tularamaurya/add-women-clothing-measuring-form/README.md

 # addoption
-Plugin Installation
+<b>Plugin Installation</b></br>
-1. Create an attibute "addcustomoption"  type Yes/No
+1. Create an attibute "addcustomoption"  type Yes/No</br>
-2. Download the plugin
+2. Download the plugin</br>
-3. Extract the plugin and place the files in respective folders
+3. Extract the plugin and place the files in respective folders</br>
-4. Now create new product and check the attibute "addcustomoption"
+4. Now create new product and check the attibute "addcustomoption"</br>